josix/knowledge-base/random-thoughts/aider-brain/presentations/aider_conference_talk.md

 marp: true
 theme: default
 paginate: true
-title: Aider in Practice: From Code Understanding to Continuous Integration
+title: "Aider in Practice: From Code Understanding to Continuous Integration"
 description: A deep dive into practical applications of Aider for modern software development
 ---